A panic attack may not cause any physical damage but that doesn’t make them any easier.

 Feeling out of control.

-These tend to be techniques I created myself when I made the decision to take control over my mental health issues.
+They tend to be techniques I created myself when I made the decision to kick my mental health issues arse.

 I was sat in my backyard when I came up with this idea.
-I was lost in my own thoughts when I started to smell a neighbour's dinner cooking.
+I was lost in my own thoughts, wondering when life was going to screw me over again when I started to smell a neighbour’s dinner cooking.

-I all of a sudden felt an overwhelming feeling of happiness, I even had the warm butterfly feeling in my stomach.
+I all of a sudden felt an overwhelming feeling of happiness, unusual for me that’s for sure.
+I even had the warm butterfly feeling in my stomach.

 So what happened?